 Figure 8(a) shows the accuracy of geocast delivery of the three geocasting protocols as a function of pause time.
 As can be expected, pure geocast flooding performs very well, delivering nearly 100 % accuracy.
-Accuracy of GeoTORA is also high, but not as high as pure flooding.
-As noted before, local flooding in GeoTORA may not deliver packets to all nodes in the group.
-This problem can be solved choosing a larger local flooding region, trading overhead with accuracy.
+LBM shows quite comparable accuracy with pure flooding.
+Accuracy of GeoTORA is also high, but not as high as pure flooding or LBM.
+One possible reason for this is that local flooding in GeoTORA may not deliver packets to all nodes in the group.
+This problem can be solved choosing a larger local flooding region, trading overhead with accuracy (a similar approach was used in our earlier work on unicast routing [19].).

 Delays required to establish a route to the geocast group can be another reason why GeoTORA has lower accuracy than pure flooding.
 Let us consider the case when the geocast region is empty.
 With GeoTORA, a source will not send geocast packets until it makes sure a route becomes available.
-In the meantime, the source will just drop packets.
+In the meantime, the source will just drop packets, affecting the lower accuracy of geocast packet delivery compared to the other protocols.
 In contrast, both geocast flooding and LBM protocols allow the source to transmit packets in the same situation, resulting in a higher probability of packet reception by a node just entering the geocast region which was empty.